kevincamussi/kevincamussi/README.md

 ###### About Kevin
 Full Stack Developer passionate about technology, clean code, and intuitive user experiences.
-I build complete applications using **Python (FastAPI)** for the backend and **React** for the frontend — always focused on performance, scalability, and user-centered design.
+I build complete applications using **Python** for the backend and **React/ Next / Typescript** for the frontend — always focused on performance, scalability, and user-centered design.

 ---